aniasobo/cron-expression-parser/README.md

 1. Clone or download this repo
 2. `> bundle`

+### Parsing expressions:

-3. Run it in command line passing your expression as a single string, like so:
+Run this program in your command line passing your expression as a single string, like so:

 `> ruby lib/parser.rb '*/15 0 1,15 * 1-5 /usr/bin/find'`

-4. The above command should give you the following output:
+The above command should give you the following output:

 <img width="403" alt="Screenshot 2021-06-12 at 18 54 27" src="https://user-images.githubusercontent.com/44335120/121785120-d056d900-cbaf-11eb-8b21-ec67db424aad.png">